-You can live well with diabetes if you under-stand how to care for yourself.
 The Great River Diabetes Education Program offers four-week group diabetes classes.
-Afternoon classes are from 2:30 to 4:30 p.m.
-Mondays beginning June 11.
-Morning sessions are from 8:30 to 10:30 a.m.
-Thursdays beginning June 28.
+Morning classes are from 8:30 to 10:30 a.m.
+Thursdays beginning June 27.
+Afternoon sessions are from 2:30 to 4:30 p.m.
+Mondays beginning July 15.

-Group outpatient diabetes classes are for people who are:
+Group outpatient diabetes classes are for those who are: